Abarth Logo

 Abarth Logo 1969-2007

-There was no blue in the emblem of those years: it was replaced by purple and black.
-The first served as a background for the name of the trademark; the second was a scorpion.
-The lettering became large and white.
+The blue color in the emblem of those years was no longer there; it was replaced by purple and black.
+The first served as a background for the name of the brand; the second represented the scorpion.
+The inscription became large and white.
 It was separated from the main space by a red wavy line.
-Yellow got a pastel shade.
-The lateral processes of the arthropod were completely shortened.
-Yellow appeared along the dark border.
-Scorpio was depicted in the Cubist style.
+The yellow color acquired a pastel shade.
+The lateral branches of the arthropod were completely shortened.
+The yellow color appeared along the dark border.
+The scorpion was depicted in a cubist style.

 2007 – today